 This former Soviet city presented me with nothing that could remind me of its Socialist past.
-Buildings in the old town retained their 14th century architectural grandeur, while the numerous high-rises outside of the old town only pointed toward Capitalism.
-It was also uncommon to see Russian words around or being spoken – hard to imagine in a country where Russian was still an official language two decades ago.
+Buildings in the old town retained their 14th-century architectural grandeur, while the numerous high-rises outside of the old town only pointed toward Capitalism.
+It was also uncommon to see Russian words around or spoken – hard to imagine in a country where Russian was still an official language two decades ago.

 The old town of Tallinn was, though, comparatively smaller to other old towns across Western Europe, the flavor was kept way better than many of its counterparts.
 Hawkers selling traditional Estonian handicrafts occupied the streets facing the town wall, while restaurants flourished around the town square.
 For a guy looking for some dark tourism about the sealed-off Soviet Union, I was surprised to be politely declined by the city.

 The tranquility found in this Estonian capital was unbeatable in any other cities in Estonia.
 Even on a weekday, when people were supposed to work, the streets were quiet, with occasional sounds of a whisper from hummingbirds.
 Such level of tranquility was never expected in a capital city.
 The pace was comfortable, or slow, compared with Hong Kong’s.
 People were sipping coffee and reading newspapers under the sun as if every day is a day off.
 Locals said the summer sun was precious, for the cold nights during winter times were long and relentless.
 People from the city should really learn how to relax, huh?